rishabbjain/voice-conversion/README.md

  ***Style Encoder***:
-* Referred to the speaker encoder used in *https://github.com/CODEJIN/Speaker_Embedding_Torch and fine tuned it on my data
+* Referred to the speaker encoder used in *https://github.com/CODEJIN/Speaker_Embedding_Torch and fine tuned it on my data.
+The model weights are loaded in the checkpoints folder

 ***Content Encoder and Decoder***:
    * Referred to the architecture in the paper and the codes and fintuned it on my data and trained again